OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 ### Opening Challenges

 To initiate a challenge, there must first be a fork in the assertion chain within the Arbitrum Rollup contracts.
 However, a challenge's actual start involves creating an edge claim and posting it to the `ChallengeManager` contract on Ethereum.
-Additionally, the validator posting the edge must attach a bond called a mini-bond to it, denominated in `WETH` for the BoLD testnet.
+Additionally, the validator posting the edge must attach a bond called a challenge bond to it (denominated in `WETH` for the BoLD testnet).
 This bond is much lower than the one required to become an assertion poster.

 Anyone can open a challenge on an assertion without needing to be a bondr in the Rollup contract, so long as they post a mini-bond and an edge claiming intent to start the challenge.
 Challenges are not tied to specific addresses or parties – instead, anyone can participate.t